Jesco White: The Wild and Wonderful Whites of West Virginia

 The documentary The Wild and Wonderful Whites of West Virginia (2009) directed by Julien Nitzberg follows the White Family for one year, according to Mamie White, eldest of D. Ray and Bertie Mae’s children.
 It primarily consists of first person interviews detailing the poverty, crime, addiction and the ramifications of the coal-mining industry on Appalachian society.

 Grand Theft Auto V

-Jesco White provides his voice as the DJ of Rebel Radio in the video game Grand Theft Auto V. He also makes a cameo in-game as an Easter egg, where you can find a character depiction of Jesco doing his mountain dance.
+Jesco White provides his voice as the DJ of Rebel Radio in the video game Grand Theft Auto V. He also makes a cameo in-game as an Easter egg, where the player can find a character depiction of Jesco doing his mountain dance.
 The easter egg is found in the Alamo Sea region of San Andreas, dancing to an Ozark Mountain Daredevils song being played on a small boombox behind him.
 Motion capture technology was used to help depict Jesco's unique style of dancing.